 As soon as you receive a valid opt-out notice from a jobholder, you should immediately stop taking contributions from their salary, and refund any deductions that have been taken.
 There’ll be no need to assess the employee’s earnings again until your re-enrolment date.

 As an employer, you’re required to keep either the original or a copy of the opt-out notice for four years, either electronically or on paper.
-If you use the Aviva Company Pension, we’ll keep the opt-out notice for you if we receive it.
-Scheme administrators also need to keep the following information.
+If you use the Aviva Company Pension, we’ll keep any opt-out notices we receive for you.
+Scheme administrators also need to keep the following information:

 For four years:

-- The names of any employees that have opted out of the pension scheme
+- The names of any employees who have opted out of the pension scheme

 - The date that the employer notified the pension scheme that the employee had opted out

 For six years:

-- The date on which active membership of the pension scheme was ceased by the employee
+- The date that the employee ceased their active membership of the pension scheme

 What your employees should consider before opting out